godotengine/godot-docs/community/contributing/bug_triage_guidelines.rst

 -  *Buildsystem*: relates to building issues, either linked to the SCons buildsystem or to compiler peculiarities.
 -  *Codestyle*: relates to the programming style used within the codebase.
 -  *Core*: anything related to the core engine.
-Specific topics are split off seperately as they crop up.
+Specific topics are split off separately as they crop up.
 -  *Dotnet*: relates to the C# / Dotnet bindings.
 -  *Editor*: relates to issues in the editor (mainly UI).
 -  *Export*: relates to the export system and templates.